-• Students should plan to take indicated capstone course in their last semester and should speak with their advisor prior to registering for the final semester.
+- ► Students should plan to take the capstone course in their last semester and should speak with their advisor prior to registering for the final semester. - ♦ Core curriculum course.

-Certificate of Completion Accounting Technician-TA1
+Accounting Technician - TA1, Certificate of Completion

 The Certificate Programs in accounting are composed of coursework designed to prepare the student for entry-level accounting positions, such as accounts receivable clerk, accounts payable clerk, small office bookkeeper, cashier, or payroll clerk.
 The programs are designed for the student who plans to seek employment at the end of two or three semesters of training.
 All courses may apply toward the Associate of Applied Science (AAS) in Accounting Technology Degree.